patkenny225/Bellabeat/README.md

 ![image](https://user-images.githubusercontent.com/108141441/185007495-7acea1a9-ba9c-4c9e-bdd5-d48cd0243cd6.png)

-According to an article from the Harvard Medical School, it is reccomended that when possible, we striclty reserve our bed only for sleep.
-They add that we should avoid answering phone calls, responding to emails, and wathching TV/Video games while in bed.
+According to an article from the Harvard Medical School, it is recommended that when possible, we strictly reserve our bed only for sleep.
+They add that we should avoid answering phone calls, responding to emails, and watching TV/Video games while in bed.

 ## **5. Share:**

+For the purposes of this case study, the visualizations are included in the "Analyze" section.

 ## **6. Act**